Question & Answer

 9. Train your donkey to walk with you and take your donkeys for lots of walks and exercise.

 10. Exercise is important for donkeys the same as humans.
-Donkey 101 & Donkey 102 will teach you how to get the foundation training in place to learn how to cart pull.
-Donkeys who pull a cart get great exercise.
-If you do not want to cart pull take your donkeys for hikes with you.
-Your donkeys can carry your lunch and water.
+Donkey 101 & Donkey 102 will teach you how to get the foundation training in place to train your donkeys.

 Donkey Whisperer Farm